raphael-aguilar/seisma_coding_challenge/README.md

 ### **Assumptions**

-Assume the yearly salary is a whole number
+* Assume the yearly salary is a whole number

+* Assume gross income is to always be rounded down

+* Assume payment period is always one month

+* Assume all input data is valid

 ### **Design Choices**